A Positive Kitchen Remodeling Experience Starts with Smart Planning

 When you’ve narrowed down your options for local remodelers, be careful about making compromises due to impatience.
 Maybe your third choice remodeler is available sooner, but when you checked with their references, the review wasn’t 100% positive.
 You’ll justify the complaint by assuming it was an isolated incident and not representative of their overall work.
 But getting the job started sooner has no bearing on quality.
-So, when faced with hard decisions, remember to always choose what you really want.
-Furthermore, always choose what your future self will really want.
+So, when faced with hard decisions, remember always to choose what you want.
+Furthermore, always choose what your future self will want.
 Hasty decisions rarely deliver stellar results.
-Be patient and remember that your dream kitchen is worth waiting for.
+Be patient, and remember that your dream kitchen is worth the wait.

 2. Don’t be shy.
 Schedule a visit with your remodeler’s previous clients.

 You can only tell so much from looking at someone’s newly remodeled kitchen.
-The tile and countertops look great, the cabinet doors are pristine and totally functional, and you really love the design accents.
-But after talking to them, you might discover that the contractor was a total slob; leaving open cans of soda all over the house, and despite repeated reminders, always parked so they were blocking the driveway.
-This is an extreme case, but it’s a reminder that remodeling is about more than the finished product.
+The tile and countertops look great, the cabinet doors are pristine and functional, and you love the design accents.
+But after talking to them, you might discover that the contractor was a total slob, leaving open cans of soda all over the house, and despite repeated reminders, always parked, so they were blocking the driveway.
+This situation is an extreme case, but it’s a reminder that remodeling is about more than the finished product.
 It’s about conduct, scheduling, staying on budget, and not being a nuisance while essentially turning a home into a job site.
 Don’t be afraid to ask the hard, potentially damning questions.
-It’ll increase the chances that you’ll walk away with a great kitchen, a great experience, and best of all, a remodeling contractor friend.
+It’ll increase the chances that you’ll walk away with a great kitchen, a great experience, and, best of all, a remodeling contractor friend.

 3. Take your kitchen for a test drive